 Other apps by

 Google Play Description:For music fans, add some colour and great visuals to the experience with Audio Lab.
-It offers volume, pitch and beat detection.
+It is a music visualizer that offers volume, pitch and beat detection.

 Turn on some music and watch the balls bounce off each other in Mosh Pit, explore alien worlds with World Explorer, be dazzled by the explosions in Flocking, bop to the beat with Beat goes on, Rainbow and Leafy ... or just chill to some colourful clouds.